2019 IEEE OES Emeritus Award

-Daniel Alspach is presented the Emeritus Award with appreciation and thanks for his outstanding service to the Society as an elected member of the Administrative and Executive Committee.
+James Lynch is presented the Emeritus Award for his outstanding service to the Society as elected member of Executive Committees as Editor-in-Chief (1999-2004) of the OES Journal.

 IEEE OES Emeritus Award